Biclustering random matrix partitions with an application to classification of forensic body fluids: Statistical inference with the Cut-Model

-Besides being robust, coherent, and principled, Cut-Model inference has a fourth appealing feature called ``interoperability'' by \cite{nicholson_interoperability_2022}.
-This means that the inference breaks up into stages, which respect the modular labeled/unlabeled structure of the data and makes it easy for different teams of researchers to work separately on different parts of the overall inference.
-In the imputation stage, subtype partitions $Q$ for the labeled data can be sampled in advance.
-This step is moderately time-consuming but only has to be done once and not repeated for every new collection of unlabeled profiles $x_i,\ i\in \U$ as is necessary in Bayesian inference targeting $R|\X$.
-In the analysis stage, MCMC simulation of $R|\X,Q$ is fast, converges rapidly, and parallelizes well over different realizations of $Q$ passed through from the imputation stage.
-This makes it safer in the hands of an inexpert MCMC user.
+Besides being robust, coherent, and principled, Cut-Model inference is practical \cite{nicholson_interoperability_2022}.
+Because the inference breaks up into stages, which respect the modular labeled/unlabeled structure of the data, it is easy for different teams of researchers to work separately on different parts of the inference.
+At the imputation stage, subtype partitions $Q$ for the labeled data can be sampled in advance.
+This step is time-consuming but only has to be done once and not repeated every time a new collection of unlabeled profiles comes along, as in Bayesian inference.
+At the analysis stage, MCMC simulation of $R|\X,Q$ is fast, converges rapidly, and parallelizes well over different realizations of $Q$ passed through from the imputation stage.

-When choosing between Bayesian and Cut-Model inference, we favor the inference framework that gives the best-calibrated posterior probabilities for true fluid-types in held-out data: in our case, the test data set.
-We explored Cut-Model inference because we expected problems arising from the model conflict between training and test data, especially when the number of unlabeled profiles $U$ was of the same order as the number $T$ of labeled profiles.
-However, we will see in Section~\ref{sec:results} that the two inference schemes give essentially identical results, even when $\U$ has many elements.
-This reflects the fact that there is no real evidence for misspecification.
-However, the ``operational'' advantages remain, and so we recommend Cut-Model inference for this type of analysis.
+We find (Section~\ref{sec:results}) that Bayesian and Cut-Model inference give essentially identical results, even when $\U$ has many elements and classification is performed jointly.
+This reflects the fact that there is little evidence for misspecification.
+However, the ``operational'' and ``forensic'' advantages remain, and so we recommend Cut-Model inference for this type of analysis.